-By recognizing a stationary A-position one has a clear indication of close-range surveillance, but still no information about who/what the target is.
-The surveillance can also apply to a neighboring house entrance, a neighbor or a parked vehicle or even the expected moves.
+Most vehicles are on standby in the immediate vicinity and wait for reports from the A-position.
+In doing so, they position themselves in just the right location so that they can quickly cover the distance if the target moves.
 Usually, they are just around the corner or one or two blocks away, if possible without a traffic light or a main road between them and the target property.
 The leader has a notebook so that they can enter interesting insights immediately.
-In addition to the squad leader, who controls the entire operation, the respective A-position has the right to give tactical instructions to the other operators: is the target clearly identified?
+In addition to the squad leader, who controls the entire operation, the respective Aposition has the right to give tactical instructions to the other operators: is the target clearly identified?
 If not, who can carry out an identification ("clarification")?
 If so, in which direction are they moving, how should the other operators behave, should they pause, follow, disperse?